hero media

 Get ready for a deep dive into the top K’gari lakes and swimming spots.

 As a country, Australia is in no way short of spectacular places to swim.
-But when it comes to sheer breadth of choice, the lakes of K’gari make it a top contender.
+But when it comes to sheer breadth of choice, K’gari lakes make the island a top contender.
 With around 40 freshwater lakes, as well as a number of stunning creeks, it would take even the most committed water-lover days to take a dip in them all.

 Before you dive into a list of our favourite swimming spots below, don’t forget one of the most important rules about swimming on K’gari.
 While it’s good to be sun-safe while swimming, pollutants like sunscreen are incredibly damaging to its delicate ecosystem.
 Instead, grab a long-sleeved rashie, plonk on that hat and monitor the amount of time you spend having fun in the sun.

-One of Australia’s most famous perched lakes is a blue wonder filled with pure rainwater.
+One of the most famous of K’gari lakes, and Australia’s most famous perched lake, is a blue wonder filled with pure rainwater.
 This, and its startlingly white sand (courtesy of it being 98 per cent silica), makes this coastal dune lake one of the most popular spots to swim on K’gari.

 Tips for visiting: Lake McKenzie is undeniably drop-dead gorgeous … but it’s not exactly a well-kept secret.
 In order to avoid the crowds, the best time to come here is early morning or after 3pm.
 One of the best ways to get there early is to opt for a spot of camping nearby.